samskivert/jmustache/README.md

     // if (!condition) {console.log("result if false")}

-Of course, you are not limited strictly to conditional substitution -- you can use an InvertableLambda whenever you need a single function with two modes of operation.
+Of course, you are not limited strictly to conditional substitution -- you can use an InvertibleLambda whenever you need a single function with two modes of operation.

 Standards Mode
 --------------